About Vital Signs

 These mini-grants are awarded each semester to artists in the UMD community who are creating projects that affirm Black life and vitality and interrogate white supremacy and anti-Blackness.
 Mini-grant funds are intended to support costs associated with the development of these projects.

-The application for Fall 2021 mini-grants will open near the end of the Spring 2021 semester.
+The application for Fall 2021 mini-grants will open during Summer 2021.

 Anthony Aguilar (Art History & Archaeology ‘21) is creating a digital reconstruction of the Black Lives Matter Memorial Fence in downtown Washington, D.C.